-But why the Finger Lakes?
-Seemingly in the middle of nowhere; and how the heck did they end up here?
+So why the Finger Lakes?
+Since the region seems to be in the middle of nowhere, how the heck did they end up here?
 Terroir is the answer.

-Sébastien and Celine were fortunate to taste (the fruit) from various vineyards across the entire region.
-It was after that, that they decided they needed to make the Finger Lakes their home, which is exactly how Domaine LeSeurre started in 2013.
-Of note additionally, as the climate changes across the globe, it was important for them to be in a region that could grow vinifera well, yet still have that increasing warmth factored into future plans.
+Sébastien and Celine were fortunate to taste fruit from various vineyards across the entire region.
+It was such an eye-opening experience that they decided they needed to make the Finger Lakes their home, which is exactly how Domaine LeSeurre started in 2013.
+In addition to what the tasted, they also realized that climate change means the Finger Lakes can still maintain perfect vinifera growing conditions into the future.

 Let’s get into some more details from Sébastien and Celine LeSeurre:

 Adrian Prieto from Winetraveler (WT): What are some of the ways Domaine LeSeurre is different from other wineries here in the Finger Lakes?

 Sébastien and Celine LeSeurre from Domaine LeSeurre (DS): “We do many things by taste and only by taste.
 It’s only after tasting the grapes that we make decisions about when to pick.
 Many wineries in the Finger Lakes measure Brix and levels of acidity, where we pick purely based on intuition and taste.”

 WT: Do you own your own vineyards or do you source from growers – or both?

 DS: “Right now we work with numerous growers.
 But, we moved here specifically for (the fruit/grapes) from certain vineyards and specific terroir.
 Some of the Riesling we work with are from vines planted in 1971.
 We work closely with growers year-round, and there is significant attention to detail.”